tgirke/rcf/pages/manuals/manuals_linux-cluster_package-manage.md

 ```

 #### Installing R Packages
-The default version of R has many of the most popluar R packages avaiable all ready installed.
+The default version of R has many of the most popular R packages available all ready installed.
-It is also possable for you to install additional R packages in your local environments.
+It is also possible for you to install additional R packages in your local environments.

 ##### Bioconductor Packages